irfanhakim-as/charts/mika/flex/README.md

      - Authenticate with Plex.tv: Click the corresponding button and log in with your Plex account.

      - Click the **Test** button to verify the settings and wait for a green checkmark indicating that the test was successful.

+     - If you're using an external Plex server and require path mapping:

+       - Map Paths From: Add the path to the parent folder where your Movie media (Radarr) and TV media (Sonarr) are stored on Flex i.e. `/flex/Media`.

+       - Map Paths To: Add the path to the parent folder where your Movie media (Radarr) and TV media (Sonarr) are stored on the external Plex server i.e. `/data`.

      - Click the **Save** button.